Disentanglement Cost of Quantum States: Non-recoverability cost

 \section{Non-recoverability cost}

-Here we show that the converse to Eq.~\eqref{eq:upper_bound} when restricting the set of allowed coordinated unitary randomizing maps to only include permutations of the $B^M$ systems but arbitrary unitaries on the $A^M$ and $C^M$ systems.
+In this appendix, we show that a converse of Eq.
+(30) also holds: For coordinated unitary randomising maps where the unitaries $U^i_B$ are all permutations of the $M$ $B$-systems, the non-recoverability cost is bounded by the regularized entropy of recovery from below.
 To this end, for any tripartite state $\sigma_{ABC}$, we define the set

 Let now $\rho_{ABC}$ be a fixed quantum state, and let $\omega_{A'B'C'}$ and $\Lambda^M_{AA'BB'CC'}$ define an $\varepsilon$-recovery degrading protocol as described above.
 We define $\bar L=LL'X_L$ for $L=A,B,C$ and $\alpha_{\bar A\bar B\bar C}=\rho^{\otimes M}\otimes\gamma_{X_AX_BX_C}$.
 Let further $V_{\bar A\bar B\bar C}=V^a_{\bar A}\otimes V^b_{\bar B}\otimes V^c_{\bar C}$ be a unitary such that